ashutoshmjain/gita/src/mathuraChap03.md

 `Abhivaykti`, in `Sanskrit`, means expression - the final act of all creative pursuits.
 In `Vaidik` science, there were primarily two of them - `Naad and Mudra`.

 > A distinction must be made here between information and knowledge.
 Information doesn't have the creative potency - knowledge has.
-Information is dualistic - knowledge harnesses duality to manifest **third** dimension - the creation.
+Information is always dualistic - knowledge harnesses duality to manifest **third** dimension - the creation.
 >
 > **Third** here stands for infinite possibilities.
 Each reflecting one unique aspect of knowledge.
 Physical manifestation is just one among many possibilities.
 For example a binary system is a duality - zero or one - on or off.
 When knowledge combines billions of binary transistors, it becomes a computer processor - a physical manifestation.
 Higher abstractions of binary duality such as an operating system may not appear a solid physical thing, but they are as much manifested entities as the physical CPUs or GPUs.
 In similar fashion, our body and consciousness are two unique aspects of knowledge - intertwined just as the chip and operating system are.
 There are many more aspects of our being that we may not even be aware of.

 Knowledge is inexpressible (`Avykta`), though it can be decrypted through repetitive actions - practice.
+A better way to say is -  numerous repetitions are needed  to find one that manifests.
+More iterations, better is the chance.

 Most of the communications we receive are information.
 For example the user manual is information.
 It may answer "how to use the gadget" -  it wouldn't enable you build one.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must put in enormous repetitive efforts - `Yazna`.
 In other words - sender must enable the receiver create things.
 In essence, the communication of knowledge is manifestation itself.
 As they say - God doesn't talk - he creates !

 > When we are connected to an aspect of knowledge -  such that we attain the ability to communicate it through manifestation — that state is called `Yoga`.
 Yoga need not be religious or spiritual.
 Einstein was focused on one aspect of nature—gravity.
 He was as much a `Yogi` as a monk living in the Himalayas—probably more!
 >